Cluster Bring-Up Web Installation Steps

 Power off.

-In the Virtual Manager GUI, select "Change Boot Order" and place (SATA) disk image first instead of Clonezilla (CDROM).
+In the Virtual Manager GUI, select "Change Boot Order".
+Then move disk image created in step 4 to the top of the list ahead of Clonezilla (CDROM).

 In the Virtual Manager GUI, select "Force off" and "Start VM".